 - Know your local music scene

-- Have a quality EPKHave an attractive Website under your own domain
+- Have an attractive Website under your own domain

-- Have examples of your work, including songs and compilation video of your performances in different venues/genres
+- Have examples of your work, including songs and compilation video with good quality audio of your performances in different venues/genres

 - Use social media to promote shows and expand fan base